 So, when I wrote Chocolate Biscotti in my editorial calendar for the blog, I was excited.
-I will be making what is to me, the elusive cookies.
+I will be making what are to me, the elusive cookies.

 I pictured a complicated process in my mind.
 They are biscotti after all.
 But boy, I was wrong.
 If there is anything complicated about making these almond chocolate biscotti, that is you have to bake them twice.

 Otherwise, the process is simple.
 I think I like it even more than baking cookies.
 And I think that you should give them a try.
 Yes, for the love of baking.
 For the love of something fresh out of the oven.